 Additional Features | • HDR 10 • 99% sRGB coverage • ASUS EyeCare |

 The VG27AQ-G also has some great productivity features.
 The 99% sRGB coverage makes it a good option for photo editing and graphic design.
-In addition, ASUS’ Eye Care blue light filtering can reduce eye fatigue during long hours of coding, reading, or writing.
+In addition, Asus’ Eye Care blue light filtering can reduce eye fatigue during long coding, reading, or writing hours, especially at night.

 2. ViewSonic XG2705-2K